Skip to main content

 Technische Universität Braunschweig and its entity Leichtweiß-Institute for Hydraulic Engineering and Water Resources (LWI) have a longstanding research interest in offshore renewables.
 This is demonstrated through the joint operation of the Coastal Research Center in Hannover, Germany where engineering-focussed research on offshore renewables is a focal point.
 TU BS is also involved in research on energy storage, e.g. through low-head pumped storage applications along coastlines and in the ocean.

-LWI of TU BS joins the consortium as an academic partner that brings expertise in engineering-focused assessment of fluid-structure interaction and associated processes in marine contexts.
+LWI of TUB joins the consortium as an academic partner that brings expertise in engineering-focused assessment of fluid-structure interaction and associated processes in marine contexts.
 In Anemoi, we conduct numerical simulations to enhance the understanding of distribution processes of solute and solid chemical components in the marine realm.
 A second activity looks at the detachment, sinking and mixing processes of paint flakes in the vicinity of offshore wind structures.

 Website TUB